stevejay/artfullylondon-api/README.md

 # Artfully London API

 The main back-end code for the Artfully London website.
-An example of a back-end implemented entirely from AWS Lambda nanoservices, all written in Node.js and deployed using the Serverless framework.
+An example of a back-end implemented entirely using AWS Lambda nanoservices, all written in Node.js and deployed using the Serverless framework.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)